Skip to content

 Codeberg Migration

-More than 14 years ago, I migrated my 26 open source code project to GitHub.
+More than 14 years ago, I migrated my 26 open source code projects to GitHub.
 Back then GitHub was a fresh and modern platform pushing the boundaries of collaborative software development.
 Over the years, however, my perspective on GitHub has changed significantly.

 I have recently migrated my by now 79 repositories from GitHub to Codeberg, a decision driven by several significant factors.